fadado/jqt/docs/content/metadata.md

 The macro syntax used by _jqt_ in JSON files is different for predefined macros and for user defined macros:

-* The predefined macro names are preceded with the characters <code>&lt;!</code> and the macro calls finishes with the character `>`.
+* The predefined macro names are preceded with the characters
+  <code>&lt;!</code> and the macro calls finishes with the character `>`.
 * The user defined macro names for calls without arguments are preceded with the character `&` and the macro calls finishes with the character `;`.
-* The user defined macro names for calls witht arguments are preceded with the character `&`, followed by the character `(`, with arguments separated by commas (`,`), and the macro calls finishes with the characters `);`.
+* The user defined macro names for calls with arguments are preceded with the character `&`, followed by the character `(`, followed with arguments separated by commas (`,`), and the macro calls finishes with the characters `);`.

 The more common predefined macros have this syntax: